-While rollover crashes account for only about 2 percent of all auto accidents in the United States, they are often deadly.
+While rollover crashes account for only about 2 percent of all auto accidents across the United States, they often result in victims suffering serious injuries or death.
 According to the National Highway Traffic Safety Administration, more than 10,000 people die in rollover accidents each year in the United States.

-For that reason alone, it’s important to know about this serious type of accident.
+For that reason alone, it’s important to know about this serious type of accident, and the most common factors contributing to them.

 The 2 Types of Rollover Accidents